dndusdndus12/SleuthCPS/README.md

-# SleuthCPS 2025 Challenge: The Troubled Elevator
+# SleuthCPS 2025 Challenge: Hostage in the Lift

 Welcome, investigators!
 This repository contains all the necessary files for the **SleuthCPS 2025 Day 5 - Final Challenge**.